 As an all-in-one software, it even allows you to build and manage your sales enablement content library.
 In addition, it has versioning and document-sharing features so that your team has ready access to the most updated information.

-HubSpot is among the most noteworthy and feature-rich CRM software for salespeople.
+HubSpot is among the most noteworthy and feature-rich CRM platform for salespeople.
 However, it can be overwhelming for small businesses that need a minimalist feature set.
 Moreover, the costs can grow rapidly and become expensive for small teams and independent sales reps.

 If you operate a larger team, HubSpot is perhaps the best option for you.
 It is highly rated and provides excellent customer support.

-3. Close
+4. Close

 Founded: 2013